 All RMAC seats and positions were filled in 2023.
 The Chair and Vice-Chair are appointed on an annual basis: Chair Dr. Marc Horney and Vice-Chair Dr. Stephanie Larson were appointed to those positions for a year through January 2024.
-Member Bart Cremers was reappointed to a four-year term in a seat nominated by an organization representing rangeland owners in May 2023.
+Member Bart Cremers was reappointed to a four-year term representing rangeland owners in May 2023.
 Terms expiring in early 2024 will be assessed at the first meeting of the new year to determine if current members will continue in their seats.
 If so, reappointment votes will be cast at the first meeting of the new year if a quorum is present; if not, nominations for new members will be accepted and reviewed as submitted.